 The data presented above pose several basic questions that a unified theory of pronominal elements should be able to answer.
 For a start, we would like to know how the morphosyntactic differences between strong pronouns and clitics can be accounted for, while specifying how referential properties of strong pronouns vs. clitics should be modelled.
 In relation to their referential properties, the question arises how animacy is represented, as well as why clitics allow for sloppy interpretations, and how the exceptions in PPs can be accounted for.
-This should directly extend to the behaviour of pronouns in focus contexts.
+This should directly extend to pronouns' behaviour in focus contexts.

 All of the issues raised here have been discussed in relation to the categorial status of the pronoun by being tied to the debate on whether nominal elements in BCMS project a DP.
 Specifically, Despić (2011) and Runić (2014), among others, argue that pronouns in BCMS are NPs.
-Some of their arguments come from pronominal modification, argument ellipsis, the ability of clitics to license sloppy readings, etc. Yet, Bešlin (in press) advocates for a parametrised view of nominal categories in BCMS, under which lexical nouns are NPs, but pronouns are DPs in this language.
+Some of their arguments come from pronominal modification, argument ellipsis, clitics' ability to license sloppy readings, etc. Yet, Bešlin (in press) advocates for a parametrised view of nominal categories in BCMS, under which lexical nouns are NPs, but pronouns are DPs in this language.
 Part of her argument is based on pronominal modification and the fact that Left-Branch Extraction of a nominal modifier is possible with a lexical NP but not with a pronoun.
 As we will see shortly below, using modification of a pronoun as a diagnostic has shown to lead to inconclusive results, which makes the parametrised view require closer scrutiny.
 Finally, some authors reject the NP/DP distinction as a culprit for the difference in the behaviour of nominal and pronominal elements altogether in BCMS, arguing that factors other than the presence of articles in a language may be employed to explain some of Bošković's (2008) typological generalizations.
-For instance, Jovović (2024) does this for binding and Condition B violations present in BCMS (and absent in languages without articles), showing that the empirical picture is more complex and dependent on factors such as information structure, and not necessarily nominal size.
+For instance, Jovović (2022) does this for binding and Condition B violations present in BCMS (and absent in languages without articles), showing that the empirical picture is more complex and dependent on factors such as information structure, and not necessarily nominal size.

 One way to resolve this puzzle is to apply tests in order to probe the structure of the pronominal phrase.
-Déchaine & Wiltschko (2002) argue that this structure can be threefold, namely pronouns may be mere NPs (Pro-NP), or DPs (Pro-DP), or of an intermediate size, which they term Pro-PhiP.
+Déchaine and Wiltschko (2002) argue that this structure can be threefold, namely pronouns may be mere NPs, or DPs, or of an intermediate size, which they term PhiP.
 Unfortunately, the tests provided in their work prove to be inconclusive for BCMS.
 For instance, for a pronoun to count as a DP, is should allow modification of the type we linguists or you poor thing, where the pronoun would be the overt realisation of the D head.
-BCMS pronouns do allow modification (see Progovac 1998, Bošković 2008, Despić 2011, Runić 2014, Arsenijević 2017, Bešlin in press for detailed descriptions, as well as Höhn 2016 on such constructions in general), as illustrated in (14).
+BCMS pronouns do allow modification (see Progovac 1998; Bošković 2008; Despić 2011; Runić 2014; Arsenijević 2017; Bešlin in press for detailed descriptions, as well as Höhn 2016 on such constructions in general), as illustrated in (14).

-(14) Modified personal pronouns

-a.
-Dobri ti me retko {zove / zoveš}. good.м.s G 2.SG.N ом 1.sg.a cc rarely y call.3.sg call.2.sg 'The good you rarely call(s) me.'
-(Arsenijevie b.
+- (14) Modified personal pronouns (Arsenijević 2014; Pereltsvaig 2007:28) - a.
+Dobri ti me retko zove/zoveš. good.M.SG 2.SG me rarely call.3.SG/3.SG 'The good you rarely call(s) me.' - b.
 Ja volim onog tebe kojeg poznajem.
-1.sg.nom love.1.sg that.м.sg 2.sg.Acc who know.1.sg 'I love that you that I know.' v.'
-(Pereltsvaig 2007: 28)
+I love.1.SG that.M.SG you who know.1.SG 'I love that you that I know.'